The MiSTer Station

 1. Intro

 In my (from time to time) series with tech DIY guides (like the earlier Pacemaker SSD upgrade, and NESPi 4), I will here post an overview guide of my latest project.
 I reveal to you *drum roll*…The MiSTer Station (whoops, you already knew that from the title).
-You also can call it a Playstation 1 (aka.
-PSX, PS1) dyi case mod, if you like.
+You can call it a Playstation 1 (aka.
+PSX, PS1) dyi case mod as well, if that is more your cup of tea (…or coffee, I don’t judge).

 1.1 Pictures of the final result